 8 Tips for family photo session

 Have your outfits chosen in advance and make sure they are comfortable and attractive.
 There are no "rules" about what to wear for your portraits.
 The most important thing is that you feel comfortable and like yourself.
 Many families choose matching colors or outfits.
 That is totally fine, but you can also coordinate the style of the outfits to show each person's individuality.
 Choose a look that is fun and relaxed, or something more formal.
 With different outfits, you'll want to choose colors that compliment each other.
 Pick similar tones and colors that are in the same family.
 We discourage use of sunglasses before your session as they may leave "impressions" on your face and you are more likely to squint if your eyes are used to a darker environment.

 2. Props / Activities

 Our most successful family sessions have incorporated an activity that the family loves to do together.
 This gives you something to do with your hands and feet, engages the little ones, and brings an authentic smile to your face.
-Do you love to read together?
-Bring some books.
-Love to play board games or cards?
-Plan to play a round of Uno or Monopoly during your family photo session.
-Other ideas include: football, piggyback rides, races, bike riding, hiking, singing, picnics, the ideas are endless.
+For infants & toddlers, bring a few of their favorite items that show their personality at this age.
+Other ideas include: football, musical instruments, books, board games, bike riding, singing, picnics, the ideas are endless.
 When families are engaged in doing something that they love together, the photographer will have the opportunity to take some beautiful and authentic photographs.

 3. Be well rested and well fed